MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 4. OS Distribution is displayed **None** in Device overview page of WSL device in Microsoft Defender portal.

-5. `MDE Connectivity Test: invalid` in healthcheck output indicates that the client connectivity from WSL to Defender for Endpoint service URLs is failing.

-6. The plug-in software is not supported in ARM64 processor machines.
+5. The plug-in is not supported on machines with ARM64 processor.

 ## Software prerequisites